Soccer in the United States

 The first women's professional soccer league in the United States was formed by Tracey Higgins after the success of the 1999 Women's World Cup.
 The Women's United Soccer Association (WUSA) ran from 2001 to 2003 and featured many of the World Cup stars, including Mia Hamm, Michelle Akers and Brandi Chastain.
 Its successor Women's Professional Soccer (WPS) ran from 2009 to 2012.
-Currently, the National Women's Soccer League (NWSL) is the top professional league in the country; it was formed in 2012 with play starting in 2013.
-The NWSL season runs from spring to early fall (typically April – October).
+Currently, the National Women's Soccer League (NWSL) and the USL Super League are the top professional leagues in the country; the NWSL was formed in 2012 with play starting in 2013, and the USL Super League began play in 2024.
+The NWSL season runs from spring to early fall (typically April – October), while the USL Super League plays the traditional fall to spring schedule (August - June).

 American soccer fans follow the American national teams in international competition.
-The 2015 FIFA Women's World Cup final drew a record 26.7 million viewers, greater than the final games of the 2014 World Series or the 2015 NBA Finals, and the 2010 Men's World Cup final drew 26.5 million viewers.
+The 2015 FIFA Women's World Cup final drew a record 26.7 million viewers, greater than the final games of the 2014 World Series or the 2015 NBA Finals, and the 2026 Men's World Cup final drew 62.8 million viewers.
 The women's national team has won four Women's World Cup titles and five gold medals at the Summer Olympics and the men's national team played in every World Cup from 1990 to 2014 and returned to the World Cup in 2022.

+(Left): A game between Ireland and the Netherlands in Orlando at the 1994 FIFA World Cup; (Right): Iran and Egypt playing at the 2026 FIFA World Cup in Seattle.

+The United States has hosted numerous major international association football tournaments, including the FIFA World Cup in 1994 and 2026, the Copa América in 2016 and 2024, and the FIFA Club World Cup in 2025.
+The country has also hosted every CONCACAF Gold Cup since the tournament's inception in 1991, either as host or co-host.
+In women's football, the United States hosted the FIFA Women's World Cup in 1999 and 2003.
+Additionally, the United States hosted the Olympic football tournaments at the 1984 Summer Olympics in Los Angeles, the 1996 Summer Olympics in Atlanta (including the inaugural Olympic women's tournament), and will host the football competition at the upcoming 2028 Summer Olympics in Los Angeles.

 Terminology

-In the United States, the sport of association football is mainly referred to as "soccer", as the term "football" is primarily used to refer to the sport of American football.
+In the United States, the sport of association football is mainly referred to as "soccer" (Originally an abbreviation for the British slang term, "associationer"), as the term "football" is primarily used to refer to the sport of American football.